undergrad-partner-school

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get informed about need-based and non-need-based monetary aid you might get at The University of Texas at San Antonio.
+There are different types of financial support: grants, loans, scholarships, and work-study programs.
+Check out some recent data to get informed about need-based and non-need-based monetary aid available at The University of Texas at San Antonio.

 The most recent records show that 3,438 freshmen received some sort of financial help.
 Students of this school received an average of $11,770.33 in financial help.